unboxed/unboxed.co/source/blog/2017-07-21-what-should-be-in-your-innovation-kit.md

 We’ve had this conversation so many times that we now refer to all the materials we use to help us with these Innovation Surgery sessions as “the usual suspects”:<br/>

-- “Have we got all the usual suspects?”
+“Have we got all the usual suspects?”<br/>
-- “We do indeed.
-All present and accounted for.”
+“We do indeed.
+All present and accounted for.”<br/>

 Of course, an Innovation Surgery is just a small snapshot into what “innovation” really looks like in practice.
 These materials help support what we’re doing, but they’re just a small selection of the materials that we usually bring along when collaborating on a project.<br/>